mahdip72/ubi/README.md

 - [x] Add end to end training codes.
 - [x] Add hybrid training codes.
 - [x] Add preprocessing codes.
-- [x] Add demo code.
+- [x] Add end to end demo code.
+- [ ] Add hybrid demo code.
 - [x] Add end to end datasets.
 - [ ] Add hybrid datasets.
 - [ ] Add how to use
 - [x] Update readme to show how to use the demo codes.
-- [ ] Support to get raw sequence as the input of demo codes.
+- [ ] Support to get raw sequences as the input of demo codes.

 ## Requirements